ATSC 113 · Applied Meteorology

 The 4th learning module (D) for each theme allows you to consolidate your knowledge, and learn from similar decisions by experts.
 Also, some learning goals that were not already covered by the 3 module scenarios will be covered in this 4th week.
 You will also use social media (an ePortfolio) to build a weather resource that you can continue to use after this course ends.
 The last part of module 4 is an online theme midterm exam.

 Learning Format: This course is presented as a fully online course (except for the final exam).
-Both "normal" and "distance education" sections are offered each term, but they are taught together as a single unified online course.
+In former terms, both "normal" and "distance education" sections are offered each term, but they are taught together as a single unified online course.
+Recently, the course has been identified as a "hybrid" course, with all content and student interaction online, except for the paper final exam written at UBC.

 Theme: Flying & Soaring Weather